 How To Spot A Sharp And Potent Onion Before Slicing?

 Not all onions are created with the same strength.
-Some are sweet and mild and great in raw dishes.
+Some types are sweet and mild and great in raw dishes.
 Others are intense and more overpowering if not used sparingly.
 Therefore it’s helpful to spot these sharp and potent vegetables ahead of time.

 Sharper Onions Are Bigger Than Others Of The Same Variety